Joriiss/sinotales-dashboard/n8n_post_idea_generation_prompt.md

    - Examples: "Chengdu", "metro", "food", "Tibet", "train" - NOT full titles
    - The search uses partial matching, so broader terms find more results

-6. **Error Handling:**
+6. **Error Handling - CRITICAL:**
+   - **When you get `success: false` with `rejected: true` and `reason: "idea_too_similar"`:**
-   - If similarity check fails, try generating a different idea
+     - This is NOT a failure - it's a signal that you need a different idea
+     - The endpoint returns 200 status, so this is a normal response, not an error
+     - **DO NOT retry the same idea** - it will be rejected again
+     - **DO NOT skip to the next idea** - you still need to create one
+     - **DO get context and generate a NEW, DIFFERENT idea**
+     - Read the `most_similar_idea` details to understand what to avoid
-   - If context endpoint fails, try a completely different topic
+   - If context endpoint fails, try a completely different topic without context
-   - If creation fails, log the error and try the next idea
+   - If creation fails for other reasons (not similarity), log the error and try a different idea
-   - Never create an idea without checking similarity first
+   - The similarity check happens automatically - you don't need to check separately

 7. **Avoid Common Pitfalls:**
    - Don't generate ideas that are just variations of existing ones
    - Don't create ideas without proper title, description, and keyword (all required)
-   - Don't give up if creation fails due to similarity - use context to diversify and try again
+   - **NEVER retry the same idea after getting a similarity error** - it will fail again
+   - **ALWAYS generate a NEW idea when you get `idea_too_similar` error**
    - When you get a similarity error, read the `most_similar_idea` details to understand what to avoid
+   - Don't give up - use context to diversify and create something completely different

 **Output Format:**